dead-claudia/es-resource-proposal/README.md

     - In async contexts, it calls `value[Symbol.asyncDispose]()` if the method exists, but it falls back to `value[Symbol.dispose]()` if it doesn't.
     - In either case, the method is retrieved at the end of the block, so that's where the `TypeError` is thrown.

+- `Object.withIterable(iterable) -> Iterable & Iterator & {[Symbol.dispose](): void} | AsyncIterable & AsyncIterator & {[Symbol.asyncDispose](): Promise<void>` - Convert an iterable to a resource that auto-returns when you're done.
+For iterables implementing `Symbol.iterator`, this returns a sync iterator proxy that also implements `Symbol.dispose` as an alias for `return`.
+For iterables implementing `Symbol.asyncIterator`, this works similarly, just for async iterators and returning an async iterator proxy that also implements `Symbol.asyncDispose` as an alias for `return`.
+This is useful if you're building an iterable operator that's more complex than what a `for` loop with `yield` could handle.

+- `Promise.dispose(resource) -> Promise<void>` - This disposes of a resource explicitly.
+    - For most async resources, if you need to dispose of them, you should call this method instead of calling `resource[Symbol.asyncDispose]()` directly - the resource might instead implement `resource[Symbol.dispose]()`, and it might throw synchronously (which could cause bugs).

 - `Promise.withAll(factories: Iterable<() => Promise<asyncResource>>) -> Promise<[...values] & {[Symbol.asyncDispose](): void}>` - This creates and combines multiple async resources into an array of them, an array that also happens to have a `Symbol.asyncDispose` method set on it.
 If creating any resource fails, all remaining ones are closed as necessary, and the first error propagated.
 (The rest are swallowed.)
     - The main goal here is to open several resources in parallel and ensure they all close if one fails.
     - When `result[Symbol.asyncDispose]()` is called, this calls `value[Symbol.asyncDispose]()` for each resource if the method exists, but it falls back to `value[Symbol.dispose]()` if it doesn't.
 Also, all calls to `Symbol.asyncDispose` are awaited in parallel, like via `Promise.all`.